ITL Cosmos Group: History

 During the early 1950s, ITL focussed only on textile business, specializing in textiles imported from the Far East (primarily from Japan, China and India) and exporting them mainly to Iran and the region.
-Later on, ITL diversified into other businesses such as authorized distributors of products from foreign companies.
+Later on, ITL diversified into other businesses, such as authorized distributors of products from foreign companies.
 In 1960, ITL opened its first Cosmos department store in Dubai, that later on became the group's flagship chain of stores.
 The group had been official distributors of the Japanese brands Sharp, Minolta, Rhythm, Remington Products, and TDK for several decades.
-In 1970s, the group diversified into hospitality and food business, and later on into IT.
+In the 1970s, the group diversified into hospitality and food business, and later on into IT.
 Eventually, by the 21st century, the group revamped its business strategies and streamlined its operations multiple times, in order to stay afloat despite the intense competition fueled by Dubai's rapid rise as a global city.